 - Annual customer check-in calls

-You can ensure that each lead receives relevant follow-up content by grouping all of your content into categories that correspond with the most common challenges your leads and customers face.
+To have a truly successful automated sales process, you will want to ensure that each lead receives relevant follow-up content by grouping all of your content into categories that correspond with the most common challenges your leads and customers face.
 For each content category, you would build a funnel of several follow-up emails that deliver the content and explain how it relates to their unique situation.
 For example, the body of your email might look like this:

 Here are some additional personalization ideas: